 Are there certain things I should not include?

-We cannot accept anything that would fall under the HIPAA policies for health records, such as doctor's notes, patient charts, or insurance records.
+We cannot accept anything that would fall under the HIPAA policies for health records, such as doctor's notes, patient charts, vaccination information, or insurance records.
 Part of the submission process will ask you to attest that such content is not present in your work.
 However, you are welcome to write about your own experience as a patient.

 As you create your story materials, be mindful that submissions will be available for research, and, in some cases, made available online.
 Please don’t include any information—including identifying details about yourself or your friends and family—that you don’t want to share publicly.